Hulkbusters

-Hulkbusters is the name of three fictional organizations appearing in American comic books published by Marvel Comics.
+Hulkbusters is the name of three organizations appearing in American comic books published by Marvel Comics.
 All three groups exist within Marvel's shared universe known as the Marvel Universe and are so-named for their attempts to battle the Hulk.

+Publication history

+Bruce Banner's incarnation of the Hulkbusters first appeared in Incredible Hulk #317 (March 1986) and were created by John Byrne.

 Fictional history

 The U.S. military's Hulkbusters

-The original Hulkbusters were a large joint task force consisting of both U.S. Army and Air Force personnel, whose primary purpose was to capture or if necessary, destroy the Hulk.
-Their headquarters was the Hulkbuster Base in New Mexico, resembling a peace sign (also known as Gamma Base), after it was damaged by the Hulk, and they were commanded by General "Thunderbolt" Ross, General Ryker and Major Glenn Talbot.
-Hulkbuster Base was later demolished by the U-Foes.
-After Bruce Banner, the Hulk's alter-ego, achieved a state in which his normal intelligence and personality remained dominant while in Hulk form, he received a presidential pardon and the Hulkbusters were disbanded.
+The original group called the Hulkbusters was a sizeable joint task force consisting of personnel from both the U.S. Army and Air Force, created to capture or destroy the Hulk.
+The headquarters for this operation was the Hulkbuster Base located in New Mexico, resembling a peace sign (also called Gamma Base), after it was damaged by the Hulk, and General Thunderbolt Ross commanded them along with General John Ryker and Major Glenn Talbot.
+The U-Foes later destroyed the Hulkbuster Base.
+After learning to retain his intelligence and personality as the Hulk, Bruce Banner is pardoned and the Hulkbusters disband.

-While this operation was active, Clay Quartermain was the S.H.I.E.L.D. liaison to the Hulkbusters operation.
+During this Hulkbusters operation, Clay Quartermain served as its S.H.I.E.L.D. liaison.

-Gamma Base, located in Death Valley, is dedicated to the capture and curing of the Incredible Hulk.

 Originally, Gamma Base was Project Greenskin: Hulkbuster Base and it was the base for the Hulkbusters.
 The US Government shut it down and it was opened again for Bruce Banner's Project: Hulkbuster.
 When that group broke up, it was shut down again.
-Once again it was re-opened for the use of Operation: Zero Tolerance.
+It was later opened again for the use of Operation: Zero Tolerance.

 Bruce Banner's Hulkbusters

-After the Hulk reverted to his bestial personality, he was captured by Doc Samson.
-Samson persuaded the government to rebuild and finance Gamma Base.
-There, Samson managed to separate Banner and the Hulk into two distinct beings, although the Hulk was able to escape.
-Banner was named the leader of this iteration of the Hulkbusters, which first appeared in Incredible Hulk #317, created by John Byrne (Mar 1986).
+After the Hulk reverts to his bestial personality, he is captured by Doc Samson.
+Samson persuades the government to rebuild and finance Gamma Base.
+There, Samson manages to separate Bruce Banner and the Hulk, although the Hulk manages to escape.
+Banner leads a new iteration of the Hulkbusters in tracking down the Hulk.

 Members of this group of Hulkbusters included: